tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 - /docapis_what-is-a-rest-api/
 ---

 This course is all about learning by doing, but while *doing* various activities, I'll periodically pause and dive into some more abstract concepts to fill in more detail.
-This is one of those deep dive moments into concepts.
-Here we'll dive into what a REST API is, comparing it to other types of APIs like SOAP.
-REST APIs have common characteristics but no definitive protocols like their predecessors.
+This topic is one of those deep-dive moments into concepts.
+Here we'll explore what a REST API is, comparing it to other types of APIs like SOAP.
+REST APIs have common characteristics but no definitive protocols like its SOAP predecessor.

 {% if site.format == "web" %}